fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/Get-AzureRmADUser.md

 ```

 ### -ObjectId
-Object id of the user.
+Specifies the object ID of the user.

 ```yaml
 Type: Guid